 Common Sizes of Mules or Donkeys Miniature = 36″ or less at the withers Small Standard = 36.01″ up to 40″ Standard = 40.01″ up to 48″ Large Standard = jennets are 48.01″ up to 54″, jacks are 48.01″ up to 56″ Mammoth = jennets are 54.01″ and over, jacks are 56.01″ and over Interesting Facts “Standard Donkey” and the origin and breeding is given as Wild Burro.
 Donkey: Taken from England, the derivation is uncertain, but most authorities think that the name comes from dun (the usual color) and the suffix “ky” meaning small.
 Thus “a little dun animal”.
 In earlier England the word Ass was taken from the Roman word for the animal.
 “Donkey” is a relatively recent variation of the species name.

-The Turken is a light brown egg layer and considered a dual purpose utility chicken.
+The Turken is a light brown egg layer and is considered a dual-purpose utility chicken.
 It is especially suitable for meat production as the breed has approximately half the feathers of other chickens, making them easier to pluck.
 These birds are cold hardy and heat tolerant, excellent foragers, and immune to most diseases.
 Their appearance is rather odd and not particularly appealing to some.
 Perhaps this explains why they’re not usually known to be an exhibition bird.